 - Take a break.
 Taking time for yourself away from your work is important.
 Don’t be afraid to take a vacation.
 Neglecting to relax can lead to burnout.

 You may not think of education having a direct link to your health, but your mental health improves when you are confident in your knowledge and your skills.
-That’s where ACLS Certification Institute by CareerCert can help.
+That’s where ACLS Certification Institute can help.

 From online CPR renewal to ACLS and BLS certification, our courses are designed to make learning convenient and easy to complete on your own time and at your own pace.
 More than 10,000 healthcare providers have used our program to sharpen their skills and improve patient outcomes.